arieldll/trabalho-cmu/README.md

 ## Hardware requirements
 - Processor minimum 2 GHz
-- 4 Gigabytes of RAM memory
+- 4 Gigabytes of RAM
-- 2 Gigabyte free disk space
+- 2 Gigabytes of free disk space
 - Linux Operating System

 ## How to install golang?